Drug Interactions between Aleve and st. john's wort

 Interactions between your drugs

-There were no interactions found in our database between Aleve and st. john's wort - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Aleve and st. john's wort.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Aleve is in the drug class Nonsteroidal anti-inflammatory drugs.